Royal Aircraft Factory B.E.2: B.E.2a

-The first production order was placed with British manufacturing conglomerate Vickers; shortly afterwards, a second order was issued for the type's production by the Bristol Aeroplane Company.
-The first contractor-built B.E.2as appeared during the first weeks of 1913; during February of that year, at least two such aeroplanes were delivered to No.2 Squadron of the Royal Flying Corps, these were possibly the first examples of the type to enter service.
+The first production order was placed with British manufacturing conglomerate Vickers; shortly afterwards a second order was issued to the Bristol Aeroplane Company.
+The first contractor-built B.E.2as appeared during the first weeks of 1913; during February of that year, at least two such aeroplanes were delivered to No.2 Squadron of the Royal Flying Corps.
+These were possibly the first examples of the type to enter service.

 B.E.2b

 The B.E.2b which followed the original production standard benefitted from various improvements.
-It featured revised cockpit coamings, which afforded better protection from the elements, along with revised controls to both the elevator and rudder.
+It had a revised cockpit coamings, which gave better protection from the elements, and revised controls to both the elevator and rudder.
 Some aircraft ordered as B.E.2bs were completed as B.E.2cs, and others were built with some of the B.E.2c modifications, such as sump cowlings and "V" undercarriages.

 At the outbreak of war, these early B.E.2s formed part of the equipment of the first three squadrons of the RFC to be sent to France.
 A B.E.2a of No.2 Squadron was the first aircraft of the Royal Flying Corps to arrive in France after the start of the First World War, on 26 August 1914.

 B.E.2c

-The B.E.2c was a major redesign, and the result of research by E.T.
-Busk to provide an inherently stable aeroplane.
-This was desirable for safety reasons, and to allow the crew's full attention to be devoted to reconnaissance duties.
+The B.E.2c was a major redesign, and was the result of research by E.T.
+Busk which aimed to provide an inherently stable aeroplane.
+This allowed the crew's full attention to be devoted to reconnaissance duties and was also desirable for safety reasons.
 The first example, a converted B.E.2b, flew on 30 May 1914 and the type went into squadron service just before the outbreak of war.
 Relatively large orders were placed for the new version, with deliveries of production aircraft starting in December 1914.
 During 1915, this model replaced the early B.E.2s in the squadrons in France.
 The B.E.2c used the same fuselage as the B.E.2b, but was otherwise really a new type, being fitted with new staggered wings of different planform, while ailerons replaced the wing warping used on earlier models.
 The tailplane was also new, and a triangular fin was fitted to the rudder.

 After the first few aircraft, production machines were powered by a development of the Renault engine, the RAF 1a, and the twin skid undercarriage was replaced by a plain "V" undercarriage.
-A streamlined cowling covering the sump was also fitted to later models, while a cut-out in the rear of the centre section was added.
-On later machines, the fin was enlarged to improve spin recovery.
+A streamlined cowling covering the sump was fitted to improve streamlining.
+Exhausts were also modified with two vertical exhaust pipes (one for each cylinder bank) discharging above the upper wing.